 During the course of membrane dissolution throughout the early years of a boy’s life, urine can momentarily swirl around underneath the foreskin in spots where it has already separated from the glans.
 It is not unusual for urine to fill up these pockets between the foreskin and glans briefly during urination.
 This is often referred to as “ballooning” because it appears as just that: a balloon being blown up, then deflated.

-At the tip of the foreskin is the preputial sphincter muscle.
-It remains tightly closed for most young boys, except when passing urine, in order to keep contaminants out.
+The foreskin contains muscle tissue that helps keep its tip (preputial opening) closed, except when passing urine, in order to keep contaminants out.
 This muscle relaxes quickly in response to the pressure of the urine behind it, and the “balloon” deflates as the urine exits the body.
 The slight pressure the urine creates in these pockets before exiting helps further dissolve the fused membrane, aiding the separation process.

 There is no need to panic if you notice your son’s foreskin ballooning.
 Parents might observe ballooning when changing a diaper or while the boy is learning to use the potty/toilet, or they may never observe it!
 Ballooning does not occur in all boys.